AryaanR/StudyTimer-Planner/Overview.md

 # Untitled study timer/life planner

 Core Features
+------Done-----
 - Tasks (Name, due date, is complete)

+---NOT DONE----
 - Main Timer with custom pomodoro (where user can adjust break and work time)
 - ETC for your timer
+- organize tasks by due date
+- Work timer settings that are saved to a file (different)

 Nice to Have:
 - Task descriptions